 However, just because the tiles are made out of concrete doesn't mean they don't require regular upkeep and even replacement from time to time.
 Despite their durability, tiles can break and dislodge courtesy of earthquakes, sufficiently harsh weather and falling debris.
 Moss and algae can also develop over time and may require pressure washing or chemical treatment.

-Explore the links on the next page to learn even more about concrete and home projects.
+Explore the links below to learn even more about concrete and home projects.

 More Great Links

 - "Concrete."
 Britannica Online Encyclopædia.
 2008.
 (Dec.
 9, 2008)http://www.britannica.com/EBchecked/topic/131278/concrete

 - "Concrete Roof Tiles."
 Portland Cement Association.
 2008.
 (Dec.
 9, 2008)http://www.cement.org/homes/brief16.asp

 - "From Asbestos to Zinc: Roofing For Historic Buildings."
 National Parks Service Technical Preservation Service.
 1999 (Dec.
 11, 2008)http://www.nps.gov/history/hps/tps/roofingexhibit/credits.htm

 - "Roof."
 Britannica Online Encyclopædia.
 2008.
 (Dec.
 10, 2008)http://www.britannica.com/EBchecked/topic/509178/roof

 - Sanoski, Steve.
 "Concrete roofs withstand strong winds."
 International Builders Show.
 Aug.
 20, 2006.
 (Dec.
 11, 2008)http://www.buildersshow.com/Press/PressReleasesDetail.aspx?id=1672